top of page

 be used to identify the geographic origin

-Usually presented in Emerald step-cut, or cabuchon
+Usually presented in Emerald step-cut, or cabochon

 Commonly cracks or fissures may be hidden with oiling (Cedarwood oil),